 Production of the Cadet radio was continued until 1951 when it was superseded by a completely different model known as the 'Colt', a 5-valve set and the first to carry the Bell name.
 At the time of its release no one could have foreseen how successful it would become or how long it would remain in production.
 Although most familiar in its plastic-cased form the Colt was also available in a solid oak cabinet.
 The use of solid timber was an innovation quite out of keeping with contemporary practice where wooden cabinets were invariably constructed of veneered plywood.
 Although the use of solid timber resulted in the set having a rather 'chunky' appearance it allowed a lower selling price than would otherwise have been the case.

 With various changes in circuitry along the way, the Colt remained in production for the next 20 years, a quite incredible lifespan for any single model and very likely unsurpassed anywhere in the world.
-At the time of its introduction the Colt sold for £13-9-6 (roughly $28), at which figure it remained for the next 15 years!
+At the time of its introduction the Colt sold for £13-9-6 (roughly two weeks average pay), at which figure it remained for the next 15 years!
 By 1962 over 160,000 had been sold, but in spite of this record Bell decided to discontinue production in favour of a line of Japanese-designed valve and transistor radios which were made under licence using the name 'General'.

 In spite of their smart appearance the General valve-operated models were of an outmoded design using AC/DC circuitry and Japanese miniature 7-pin (B7G) valves which proved unreliable in service.
 By comparison, the Colt was then using the latest European noval based valves and was an extremely reliable set.
 In view of the impending transistor revolution, which had already started to make its effect felt, it seems surprising that the production of a new line of valve radios should have been contemplated at this late hour; perhaps the Japs had made it part of a package deal.
 Although Bell pushed the General line hard, somehow it never really caught on and production of both valve and transistor models was soon dropped.